|Module title||Green Consultants|

 - 11. Manage time and communicate effectively through having to deal with multiple stakeholders, managers, and the challenges associated with booking meetings and project creep, as well as managing client expectations

-- 12. Lead a team and deal with challenges such as motivation, time management, awareness, communication, responsibility and achievement of project deadlines
+- 12. Work effectively in a team and deal with challenges such as motivation, time management, awareness, communication, responsibility and achievement of project deadlines

 - 13. Act professionally in a business setting via the delivery of formal presentations to senior campus staff and clients and interaction with Green Consultants programme managers